How to customize voting buttons in Outlook?

 4. Compose your email message, and then click the Send button.

-Note: When recipients receive this email with multiple-choice voting buttons, they need to (1) click Home > Reply, (2) check multiple voting buttons as they need, and then (3) send the replying email.
+Note: When recipients receive this email with multiple-choice voting buttons in Outlook, they need to (1) click Home > Reply, (2) check multiple voting buttons as they need, and then (3) send the replying email.

 You are guest ( Sign Up? )